 You may have noticed around you how footwear comes in so many different shapes and sizes (literally!) and how be it fashion or leisure or pretty much opting for the basics, it is a necessary part of each day.
-But don’t worry if you have not, we are here to help you get familiar with shoe types, one shoe at a time, and this time, the pointers for you to keep in mind while styling oxfords according to your needs!
+But don’t worry if you have not, we are here to help you get familiar with shoe types, one shoe at a time, and this time, the pointers for you to keep in mind while styling oxfords for men according to your needs!

 Oxfords qualify as a type of footwear for both men and women and are widely worn around the globe, as suggested by their name, as suitable for multiple formal and semi-formal occasions and events.

-The ‘How’ to the ‘Why’ of styling Oxfords
+The ‘How’ to the ‘Why’ of styling Oxfords for men

-Taking their name from the Balmoral castle, Oxfords are less commonly also known as Balmoral shoes.
+Taking their name from the Balmoral castle, Oxfords shoes for men are also known as Balmoral shoes.
 History states Prince Albert, Queen Victoria’s husband, was the founder of these shoes coming up with lace ups for men as something new for the crowd.
 The youth being the first ones to endorse this shoe type, preferred to wear them in the warmer weathers and for casual events at first.
 Consequently, as the times and ages shifted, these shoes received more official acceptance and started featuring in the royal events and to this day are classified as the more semi-formal, if not strictly formal, shoes.

 How to tell an Oxford from other shoe types